Stream UK TV Abroad on your Smart TV

 From the perspective of streaming platforms such as BBC iPlayer and ITVX, the connection behaves like a normal UK household rather than a commercial VPN server.

-Hosted services typically provide:
+In practice that means hosted services typically provide:

 This creates a smoother streaming experience, particularly for live television.